-For fiscal 2016, Directors who were not employees of or consultants to the Company received a quarterly fee of \$22,500.
+For fiscal 2017, Directors who were not employees of or consultants to the Company received a quarterly fee of \$22,500.
 In addition, each of the Compensation Committee Chair and the Chair of the Governance and Nominating Committee received a quarterly fee of \$3,750, and the Audit Committee Chair received a quarterly fee of \$5,000.
 The Lead Director also received a quarterly fee of \$3,750.
 With respect to equity compensation, Directors who were eligible to participate in the Restricted Stock Plan for Directors were granted a number of shares of restricted stock under the Restricted Stock Plan for Directors in an amount approximately equal to \$110,000.

 In July 2012, the Company adopted minimum stock ownership guidelines for its executive officers and Directors under which each Director who had served on the Board of Directors for at least five years was expected to own Common Stock with a value of at least four times the annual cash retainer for Directors.
 In July 2014, the Company increased the minimum stock ownership guidelines for its Directors from four times to five times the annual cash retainer for Directors.
+Directors.
 Directors are expected to achieve targets within five years of the later of the date of initial adoption of the minimum stock ownership guidelines or the date of such Director's initial appointment as a Director.
-Each of the Company's Directors met the guidelines in effect as of May 31, 2016, except for the Company's four newest Directors, Messrs.
-Gross, Fazzolari, Morford and Ms. Deckard.
-Mr. Gross joined the Board of Directors in April 2012, and is expected to achieve compliance with the minimum stock ownership guidelines before July 2017.
-Mr. Fazzolari joined the Board of Directors in January 2013, and is expected to achieve compliance with the minimum stock ownership guidelines before January 2018.
-Mr. Morford joined the Board of Directors in April 2013, and is expected to achieve compliance with the minimum stock ownership guidelines before October 2015, and is expected to achieve compliance with the minimum stock ownership guidelines before October 2020.
+Each of the Company's Directors met the guidelines in effect as of May 31, 2017, except for the Company's three newest Directors, Mr. Morford, Ms. Deckard and Ms. Lagacy.
+Mr. Morford joined the Board of Directors in April 2013, and is expected to achieve compliance with the minimum stock ownership guidelines before April 2018.
+Ms. Deckard joined the Board of Directors in October 2015, and is expected to achieve compliance with the minimum stock ownership guidelines before April 2018.
+On the minimum stock ownership guidelines before April 2018.
+Ms. Deckard joined the Board of Directors in October 2015, and is expected to achieve compliance with the minimum stock ownership guidelines before October 2020.
+Ms. Lagacy joined the Board of Directors in July 2017, and is expected to achieve compliance with the minimum stock ownership guidelines before October 2020.
+Ms. Lagacy joined the Board of Directors in July 2017, and is expected to achieve compliance with the minimum stock ownership guidelines before October 2020.
+Ms. Lagacy joined the Board of Directors in July 2017, and is expected to achieve compliance with the minimum stock ownership guidelines before July 2022.